VisualComposer/elementBoilerplate/README.md

 - *.php files - Required php files(must be described in ../manifest.json)
 - editor.css - css files which will be used only in editor
 - style.css - css files which will be used on frontend to display content.
+- cssMixins - directory that holds POSTCSS (*.pcss) files with mixin for custom generated styles

 ### Requirements
 - node > 8.0, recommended latest